sapcc/networking-ccloud/doc/source/architecture/switch-config.rst

 Single AZ Network
 -----------------
 Networks with a single AZ are identified by having a availability_zones list of size 1.
+Networks with multiple hints are not supported by the driver and will be rejected.

 ::

     {
+     "availability_zone_hints": [
+       "qa-de-1a",
+     ],
      "availability_zones": [
        "qa-de-1a",
      ],